STEP-dev/Dogee/Readme.md

 };
 ```

-The above lists Dogee interfaces for synchronizing distributed threads.
+The above lists STEP interfaces for synchronizing distributed threads.
 They are encapsulated as shared classes.

 Note that just like the "Join" method of DThread, the interfaces that involves blocking the current thread has a parameter of "timeout".
 If timeout is -1, it will wait infinitely until the event it waits happens.
 Otherwise, the waiting has a timeout of "timeout" in milliseconds.
 If the waiting time is out, "false" will be returned.